rachelAtFlatiron/Phase-4-062424/assets/01_slides.md

 <aside class="notes">
 - It’s a format to transfer data from client to server <br />
 - sometimes have to specify you will be sending JSON or expecting JSON
+- maybe show them postman at this time
 </aside>

 ---